 About Duininck Golf

-Duininck Golf is part of the Duininck Companies established in 1926 based in Prinsburg, MN.
-A member of the Golf Course Builders Association of America (GCBAA), Duininck Golf has completed new course, renovation and irrigation installation projects throughout the United States working alongside many well-known golf course architects, many who are members of the American Society of Golf Course Architects (ASGCA).
-With offices in Minnesota, Texas and Georgia, Duininck Golf has the resources and regional expertise to provide uncompromised service and attention to detail to its clients
+Duininck Golf is part of the Duininck Companies established in 1926 and based in Prinsburg, MN.
+A member of the Golf Course Builders Association of America (GCBAA), Duininck Golf has completed the new course, renovation, and irrigation installation projects throughout the United States working alongside many well-known golf course architects, many of who are members of the American Society of Golf Course Architects (ASGCA).
+With offices in Minnesota, Texas, and Georgia, Duininck Golf has the resources and regional expertise to provide uncompromised service and attention to detail to its clients